Samkth123/KTH-md/Growth/Session 3/MIT Sloan - Non disruptive Creation - Rethinking Innovation and Growth.md

 Disruption unlocks growth and creates compelling value for end users, but at painful adjustment costs for societies.
 It imposes a trade-off.
 Shuttered companies, lost jobs, and hurt communities are inherent by-products, as market creation and market destruction are inextricably linked

 Part of nondisruptive creation’s appeal is that it breaks this trade-off.
 It increases the economic pie with minimal to no social pain.
 It’s a positivesum approach to innovation, as opposed to the zero-sum nature of disruption.

+Most companies today focus their efforts on what it would take to disrupt existing markets.
+- This narrows their vision and blinds them to the wealth of nondisruptive, market-creating innovations they could unlock.
+- For established companies and startups alike, a nondisruptive approach creates several distinctive advantages: